What Immunizations Are Currently Recommended for Adults?

 Other vaccinations you may need include the human papillomavirus (HPV), hepatitis A, hepatitis B, meningococcal disease, chickenpox (varicella), and the measles, mumps and rubella (MMR) vaccines.
 Certain vaccinations that are not a part of the recommendations for adults living in the United States, may also be recommended for international travel, such as the typhoid or yellow fever vaccines.

-For more information on adult immunizations, please visit the CDC website: http://www.cdc.gov/vaccines/adults/index.html
+For more information on adult immunizations, please visit the CDC adult immunization website.

 Where Can I Go to Receive Immunizations As an Adult?

-Please contact your health care provider, local health department, or pharmacy to schedule an appointment to receive vaccines.
-Click here for an interactive map of the county health departments in Indiana: http://www.in.gov/isdh/26540.htm.
+Please contact your health care provider, local (county) health department, or pharmacy to schedule an appointment to receive vaccines.
 The Indiana State Department of Health does not maintain a complete listing of medical providers or pharmacies that administer immunizations throughout our state.

 Are There Any Vaccination Programs Available for Adults Who Do Not Have Health Insurance and Need Vaccines?